GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Desultor.md

 ### 4) Defense in Guess
 When an attack is inflicted against you, you may call a number.
 If the attack roll result is the number you called, you gain a +3 bonus to defense against that attack.

+### -) -
+Your follow up attacks and counter attacks gain a bonus equal to the level of training you have with the appropriate weapon for the purpose of 8nflucting a critical hit.

+### -) -
+When you perform an attack, you may roll a d4.
+The if the result is a 4, your attack is automatically a critical failure with a total attack result of 1.
+Otherwise, you gain a bonus to the attack equal to the result.